This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a medium bowl, whisk butter, sugar, egg white, and vanilla until smooth.
+• Make the Batter: In a bowl, mix the melted butter, sugar, egg white, and vanilla.
+Stir in the self-rising flour and cream until combined.

-• Fill the cupcake liners with the batter.
-Bake for 20 minutes, or until a toothpick inserted in the center comes out clean.
+• Bake the Cupcakes: Divide the batter between the cupcake liners and bake for 20-25 minutes, or until a toothpick inserted in the center comes out clean.

 Notes